Long Term Care of Older Adults: The Qualified Income Trust

 Some of these names are state-specific, but they essentially describe an irrevocable trust that holds only the income of a Medicaid applicant.
-If you deposit your monthly income into a QIT, the income in excess of the Medicaid limit isn't counted towards your Medicaid eligibility, thereby making it possible to qualify for Medicaid.
+If you deposit your monthly income into a QIT, the income over the Medicaid limit isn't counted toward your Medicaid eligibility.
+So you could still qualify for Medicaid.

 How Do QITs Work?

-The state in which the applicant receives Medicaid long-term care benefits must be named the beneficiary of the trust.
+The state where the applicant receives Medicaid long-term care benefits must be named the trust beneficiary.
 QITs are irrevocable, so they cannot be changed once they are made.

-Each month, a portion or all of the applicant's income is deposited into the QIT.
-The trustee then distributes money from the QIT in accordance with the terms of the trust document and state law.
+Each month, a part or all the applicant's income is deposited into the QIT.
+The trustee then distributes money from the QIT by the trust document's terms and state law.